MahajanHazell/CSE587-Song-Data-Analysis-for-Uncovering-Trends-and-Genres/README.md

 2. Work done by Poojan Kaneriya (UBID - 50604221)

  Hypothesis 1
-- Algorithm used to validate the hypothesis : Random Forest Regression
+- Algorithm used to validate the hypothesis: Random Forest Regression
 - Explanation of Each Step
 - Analysis of Results
 - Conclusion